pcabrales/prototwin-pet/README.md

 - utils.py, utils_parallelproj.py: Utility functions for the dataset generation
 - pet-simulation-reconstruction:
     - mcgpu-pet:
-        - MCGPU-PET-vision.in: input file for the MCGPU-PET simulation. **DO NOT CHANGE THE MATERIALS PATHS AT THE END OF THE FILE.**
+        - MCGPU-PET-vision.in: input file for the MCGPU-PET simulation with Siemens Vision PET. **DO NOT CHANGE THE MATERIALS PATHS AT THE END OF THE FILE.**
+        - MCGPU-PET-quadra.in: input file for the MCGPU-PET simulation with Siemens Quadra PET. **DO NOT CHANGE THE MATERIALS PATHS AT THE END OF THE FILE.**
         - materials: Folder containing the material files for the MCGPU-PET simulation.
         - MCGPU-PET.x: Executable for the MCGPU-PET simulation. **NOT INCLUDED IN THE REPOSITORY, COMPILE FOR EACH DEVICE AS INSTRUCTED EARLIER**